 senses in winter

 On a winter hike this morning – heart beating, arms tingling with chill, and mind racing with thoughts.
-Just as the sun peaks out from the clouds, I… Read more “senses in winter”
+Just as the sun peaks out from the clouds, I stop to sit on a stump and presence my senses.
+My eyes close as I take in the warmth of the sun.
+Opening them again, the beauty that…

 growing possibilities